 I have fabric couches in my living room and study, and I often quickly run the vacuum over them but I very rarely pull them apart and properly clean them down.
 Now is an excellent time to do just that – beat the dust out of your cushions, pop the right attachment on the end of your vacuum and go to town cleaning every last centimetre of your fabric furniture.
 Best self propelled vacuum cleaners make the process easier for you.
 Don’t forget the tops, in between the cushions and down the sides as well!
 Given how much time we spend sitting on these it’s best not to think about how gross they may actually be, and just focus on cleaning them up instead!

 4. Blinds & Curtains

-Now that the sun is coming through the windows more frequently it becomes easier to notice dust and marks on your window furnishings, so it’s a great time to get cleaning them.
+Now that the sun is coming through the windows more frequently it becomes easier to notice dust and marks on your window furnishings, so it’s a great time to get cleaning them along with your carpet cleaning routine.
 Your curtains should come with cleaning instructions, which might include getting them dry cleaned, using a steam cleaner or just a particular setting on your washing machine.
 As for blinds, I don’t have venetians or the like at home, but I have heard that mixing water and vinegar and then dipping an old sock in it (on your hand, not your foot!) and using that to wipe down your blinds is an easy way to remove built up dust and grime.
 The final touch is Zerorez Irvine carpet cleaning to make your house shine.
 Roller shutters and window shutters give you the privacy you need, to avail the services of a company that specializes in the above do visit the link.